Content by specific author

 Beware of Biodegradability Claims

-ASTM International, an organization that develops international standards across various industries, created pass/fail standards for biodegrading and composting that are generally accepted and trusted.
-Yet, know that these are voluntary standards; bioplastic products aren’t required to be tested, except in California.
+Third parties, like ASTM International, an organization that develops international standards across various industries, created pass/fail standards for biodegrading and composting that are generally accepted and trusted.
+Their certification for compostable products and packaging is BPI and is a widely recognized symbol for compost-ability.
+Keep in mind that these are voluntary standards.

 However, even biodegrading bioplastics that pass ASTM standards need to be looked at carefully.
 You have to ask what conditions are required for that biodegradation?
 By and large, the answer is an aerobic or oxygen-filled environment (a field, a forest, an ocean) with adequate microbes to start munching away at the stuff.
 Here’s the hitch: a lot of plastics (petrochemically produced or biomass produced) end up in landfills.
-The Environmental Protection Agency reports on its Web site that “only 7 percent of the total plastic waste generated in 2009 was recovered for recycling.”
+Our country lacks a coherent infrastructure for recycling, including the actual recycling process and education around recycling for its residents.

-Let’s be clear on this: landfills are designed to be as anaerobic (oxygen-void) as possible—the things are practically hermetically sealed to prevent as much decay as possible.
-Melissa Hockstad, Society of the Plastics Industry’s Vice President of Science, Technology and Regulatory Affairs and Director of the SPI Bioplastics Council, put it bluntly, “Bioplastics are not currently designed to degrade in a landfill.”
+Let’s be clear on this: landfills are designed to be as anaerobic (oxygen-void) as possible—the things are sealed to prevent as much decay as possible.
+This state does not allow bioplastics to properly degrade in a landfill.

 In short, even bioplastics from the most sustainable feedstocks aren’t going to benefit the environment any more than conventional plastics if they end up in landfills.
 They must be disposed of in a way that allows them to biodegrade or compost.